Bobby Bell: Professional football career

 A total of six defensive players on the Chiefs Super Bowl IV championship team were selected to the Pro Football Hall of Fame (Bell, Buchanan, Curly Culp, Willie Lanier, Emmitt Thomas and Johnny Robinson).
 Quarterback Len Dawson and kicker Jan Stenerud from that team are also in the Hall of Fame.
 He played alongside Hall of Fame middle linebacker Willie Lanier, and was part of one of the all-time linebacker trios with Lanier and Jim Lynch.

 One of Bell's finest moments came in the 1969 AFL divisional playoff game against the New York Jets.
 In a critical goal line stand, his key coverage on Jets running back Matt Snell stopped the drive and forced New York to kick a field goal.
 Jets quarterback Joe Namath was stunned Bell was in coverage and said it would have otherwise been a touchdown and Jets victory.
 The 13–6 victory over the Jets propelled Kansas City to its first Super Bowl triumph.
 During a regular-season game against Denver (11/27), the Broncos, trailing 24–17 late in the game, attempted an onside kick that was recovered by Bell, who promptly returned that kick for a 53-yard touchdown.

-He was also a great blitzer from the linebacker position.
+He was also a blitzer from the linebacker position.
 Bell played left side linebacker in Stram's "stack defense".
 Chiefs records show Bell had 40 career quarterback sacks and he might have had more if he had played right linebacker, not the left linebacker.
 In that era, more often than not the right-side linebacker got the call to "dog" or blitz since more often than not the tight end would be lined up right, on the defense's left.

 Bell scored nine touchdowns in his career: six off interceptions (tied for most in NFL history for a linebacker with Derrick Brooks), two more touchdowns off fumble recoveries, and one off an onside kickoff return.
 In his Hall of Fame induction speech for Bell, Stram described Bell as the only player who could play any position on a winning football team.
 Stram said that, "He could play all 22 positions on the field, and play them well."
 In addition to all that, Bell had been a center in college and played long snapper for the Chiefs.
 He was regarded as one of the greatest long snapper centers for field goals and points-after-touchdowns in NCAA and AFL/NFL history.
+Kansas City Chiefs' punter Jerrel Wilson, who was selected by the Pro Football Hall of Fame as the punter on the AFL's All-Time Team attributed much of his punting success to Bell's superb long snapping.
+Wilson called Bell the greatest long snapper in football.